AndrewGuerrero/ng-caryll/content/tao_of_microservices.md

 #### Pipelines

-- Pipelines require tooling.
+- Pipelines need tooling.
 Do not roll your own tooling; rely on the community first.
 - Be able to trace all stages of a pipeline.
 - Mark and tag the source code so that *artifact* generation can be *hermetic*.
 - *Artifacts* are *immutable*.